«العقار»: موافقة مجلس الوزراء على تعديلات «التسجيل العيني» تحفظ حقوق الملاك

 وبينت الهيئة، أن التعديلات تضمنت عدم نشر البيانات الشخصية للملاك ضمن القوائم المعلنة، التزاماً بمعايير حماية الخصوصية والبيانات الشخصية، وتماشياً مع أفضل الممارسات التنظيمية المعمول بها في هذا المجال، مؤكدة، أن تحديث هذه المواد يأتي لتعزيز حوكمة عمليات التسجيل العيني للعقار، ورفع كفاءة السوق العقارية، ودعم جهود التنمية العمرانية والاقتصادية في مختلف مناطق المملكة.

-The Public Authority for Real Estate clarified that the Cabinet's approval of amending some provisions of the Real Estate Registration System comes as part of efforts to develop the real estate registration system in the Kingdom and enhance the reliability and accuracy of ownership data, in line with the objectives of Vision 2030 to raise the level of transparency and improve the regulatory environment for the real estate sector.
+The General Authority for Real Estate has clarified that the approval of the Council of Ministers to amend some provisions of the Real Estate Registration System comes as part of efforts to develop the real estate registration system in the Kingdom and enhance the reliability and accuracy of ownership data, in line with the objectives of Vision 2030 to raise the level of transparency and improve the regulatory environment for the real estate sector.

-It stated that these amendments contribute to updating the procedures related to the inventory and registration of properties, improving work mechanisms to ensure the protection of owners' rights, in addition to increasing the efficiency of inventory operations and announcing real estate areas, which enhances the reliability of the real estate register and elevates the quality of data.
+It stated that these amendments contribute to updating the procedures related to the inventory and registration of properties, improving work mechanisms to ensure the protection of owners' rights, in addition to enhancing the efficiency of inventory operations and announcing real estate areas, which strengthens the reliability of the real estate register and elevates the quality of data.

 Enhancing Reliability

 The authority indicated that the amendments included an update to the data published as part of the procedures for real estate registration, which enhances privacy protection and raises the level of accuracy and reliability of the available information.
-The amendments included changing the duration for acquiring absolute validity to "not exceeding one year" from the date of publishing the lists, with the duration determined according to the announcement decision for each real estate area, providing flexibility that suits the nature of each area and the volume of business within it.
+This included amending the duration for acquiring absolute validity to be "no more than one year" from the date of publishing the lists, and the duration is determined according to what is stated in the announcement decision for each real estate area, providing flexibility that corresponds to the nature of each area and the volume of business within it.